vistalab/teachmri/README.md

 # teachmri

-The repository contains a few utilities and several tutorial scripts for teaching MRI principles in Stanford's Psych 204A (An introduction to human neuroimaging using magnetic resonance).
+The repository contains a Matlab tutorial scripts for teaching MRI principles in Stanford's Psych 204A (An introduction to human neuroimaging using magnetic resonance).
+It contains some simple utility functions, as well.

-The critical directory is tutorials, which contains some livescripts (mlx_xxx) and basic matlab tutorial scripts (mrTutxxx).
+The critical directory is **tutorials**, which contains some livescripts (mlx_xxx) and basic matlab tutorial scripts (mrTutxxx).